Mt. Gox: 2006–2010: Early history

-Security breach, user DB leak, and invalid addresses (2011)
+2011: Security issues

 In March 2011, McCaleb sold the site to French developer Mark Karpelès, who was living in Japan, stating that "to really make mtgox what it has the potential to be would require more time than I have right now.
 So I've decided to pass the torch to someone better able to take the site to the next level."

-On 13 June 2011, the Mt.
-Gox bitcoin exchange reported some BTC 25,000 (US$400,000 at the time) had been stolen from 478 accounts.
-Then on Friday 17 June, Mt.
-Gox's user database leaked for sale to pastebin, signed by ~cRazIeStinGeR~ and tied to auto36299386@hushmail.com.
+In mid-June 2011, some users of Mt.
+Gox reported that Bitcoins had been stolen from their accounts.
+A few days later, Mt.
+Gox's user database leaked online, including hashed passwords.
 The theft of Bitcoins from Mt.
 Gox accounts continued, reportedly, throughout that day.
 On 19 June, a stream of fraudulent trades caused the nominal price of a bitcoin to fraudulently drop to one cent on the Mt.
 Gox exchange, after a hacker allegedly used credentials from a Mt.
 Gox auditor's compromised computer to transfer a large number of bitcoins illegally to himself.
 He used the exchange's software to sell them all nominally, creating a massive "ask" order at any price.
 Within minutes the price corrected to its correct user-traded value.
 Accounts with the equivalent of more than $8,750,000 were affected.
 To prove that Mt.
 Gox still had control of the coins, the move of 424,242 bitcoins from "cold storage" to a Mt.
 Gox address was announced beforehand, and executed in Block 132749.

 In October 2011, about two dozen transactions appeared in the block chain (Block 150951) that sent a total of BTC 2,609 to invalid addresses.
 As no private key could ever be assigned to them, these bitcoins were effectively lost.
 While the standard client would check for such an error and reject the transactions, nodes on the network would not, exposing a weakness in the protocol.